 Balsamic cauliflower steaks are paleo, healthy, and so delicious.
-It’s an easy recipe – cut the cauliflower into thick “steaks,” brush with a tasty mixture of olive oil, balsamic vinegar, garlic and thyme, then bake until tender.
+And it’s such an easy recipe!
+Simply cut the cauliflower into thick “steaks” and brush with a tasty mixture of olive oil, balsamic vinegar, garlic and thyme.
+Then bake until tender.

-I really like cauliflower.
-No wonder I have so many cauliflower recipes on this blog!
-I often make microwave cauliflower – it’s just so easy, and when dressed with olive oil and lemon juice, it’s delicious.
+I often make microwave cauliflower – it’s just so easy.
+And when dressed with olive oil and lemon juice, it’s delicious.

-When I have a bit more time, I prefer to roast cauliflower in the oven, because this is the most flavorful method of cooking cauliflower.
+When I have a bit more time, I prefer to roast cauliflower in the oven.
+It’s simply the most flavorful method of cooking cauliflower.
 These balsamic cauliflower steaks are a great example – they burst with flavor!

 - 2 medium cauliflower heads